ga-wdi-boston/wdi_3_rails_assessment_week_2_revised/README.md

 ### Question 3

 What does the command in Question 2 do, exactly?
 What files are created, where are they located, and what does the database look like at this time?
 Explain.
+NOTE: Although I hinted at it below(..will be used to create the table...), I did not explicily say that the database would be empty.
 Creates a timestamped migration file in db/migrate that will be used to create the table Bunny with the specified columns Creates a file in app/models/bunny
 ### Question 4